espritoxyz/tool/docs/tlb.md

 ## API for storing TL-B schemes

-For storing TL-B schemes we introduce two core classes: `TvmDataCellStructure` and `TvmDataCellLabel`.
+For storing TL-B schemes we introduce two core classes: `TlbStructure` and `TlbLabel`.

-`TvmDataCellLabel` might be atomic or composite.
-Each composite `TvmDataCellLabel` has an internal structure of type `TvmDataCellStructure`.
+`TlbLabel` might be atomic or composite.
+Each composite `TlbLabel` has an internal structure of type `TlbStructure`.
 It corresponds to a TL-B definition with applied arguments.

+Some `TlbLabel`s are built-in.
+That means that they have corresponding TVM read instruction.

 ## Eliminating inputs with wrong format